rlnsy/mystix/MILESTONES.md

  2. A more visually pleasing syntax for modelling control flow.
  3. Custom functions/routines that can be applied
  4. More static type declarations.
+ 5. Add a more elegant, non-comment way to insert documentation into the program.

  The latest version of our grammar can be found [here](grammar.txt).